FluffyEvents/events.dev/readme.md

 - Add Longitude/Lattitude to Location
 - Show google map of event location
 - Add functionality for visitors to register for an event

+#Application User Profiling
+Users may need to address any or all of the following tasks related to an event:
+- Conduct event research (Wolfram Alpha)
+- Organize food, decorations and entertainment for an event
+- Plan transportation to and from the event location/locations
+- Send invitations to target audience/Manage event marketing campaign
+- Arranging any necessary accommodations for attendees/registrants
+- Coordinating the activities of event personnel
+- Evaluating event statistics before, during and after an event's life cycle

 ## Installation